mobiletest2016/machine-learning-articles/articles/linking-maths-and-intuition-rosenblatts-perceptron-in-python.md

 $$\\begin{equation} \\begin{split} &z=\\sum\_{i=1}^{n} w\_nx\_n + b \\\\ &= w\_1x\_1 + ... + w\_nx\_n + b \\\\ \\end{split} \\end{equation}$$

-This way, we got rid of the bias \[latex\]b\[/latex\] in our main equation, which will greatly help us with what we'll do now: update the weights in order to optimize the model.
+This way, we got rid of the bias $b$ in our main equation, which will greatly help us with what we'll do now: update the weights in order to optimize the model.

 * * *